SOCIAL ENTERPRISE FAQs

 The most common legal structure for standard businesses.
 Many social enterprises also choose these legal forms because they are very flexible when it comes to governance, and when it comes to getting investment.
 To ensure a standard company is a true social enterprise it will need to ensure it has a social mission written into its Memorandum and Articles of Association and is clear about reinvesting its profits.

 As with any other business, setting up a social enterprise will often require substantial advice and support.
-Social Enterprise UK has developed a range of publications which will provide you with some information on the legal structure and streams of finance you may want to consider.
-Visit Social Enterprise UK’s resources library.
+Social Enterprise UK has developed a range of publications including Start your social enterprise which will provide you with some information on the legal structure and streams of finance you may want to consider.
+Other guides are available to download from our online resources library.

 Much of the support available to mainstream business may be relevant to social enterprises starting up, as they often face many of the same barriers.
 You may want to contact one of the regional social enterprise networks, who have an intimate knowledge of local conditions, and can put you in touch with other local organisations.